 Solar financing options

 Solar United Neighbors is neutral when it comes to financing for solar systems.
 We don’t endorse or profit from any of the loan financing options listed below.
 When evaluating your options, it is important to decide if a lower monthly payment or a smaller total interest paid are more important for your decision.

 Nationally-available loans and financing options

 Credit Union Solar Loans

 These options are available nationally and have experience with solar loans and no large origination fees.
-These solar loans average interest rates around 5% and often include 0% bridge loans until your Tax Credits come in the following year.
+These solar loans often include 0% bridge loans until your Tax Credits come in the following year.
 These types of loans have a filing fee generally no greater than $300.

 - Community First Credit Union – Solar United Neighbors is an association partner with the C1CU so any SUN member can join this credit union and anyone can join SUN when applying for a loan or account on the C1CU website.

 Home Equity Loans